 What We Do: Our mission is to bring joy, companionship, and quality of life to residents of nursing homes.

 How: Over 300 volunteers provide one-to-one visits, assist with group activities such as cards, crafts, bingo, and pet and music therapies.
 There is never a fee for our services.

-Our annual holiday gift drive, Hearts of Gold strives to provide a meaningful Christmas gift to the residents in every facility we serve.
+Hearts of Gold, our annual holiday gift drive, strives to provide a meaningful Christmas gifts to the residents in every facility we serve.
 Gift ideas include sweat suits, pajamas, socks, house shoes, etc. For many residents, especially those with no family, these may be the only new items they receive that year.

 Where We Serve: